How to Remove Beer Bottle Labels: Powerful Techniques

 Soaking Bottles in a Solution of Sta San

 Sta-San is a no-rinse sanitizer and cleaning solution used to clean and sanitize brewing equipment.
-It is an acid-based solution, making it more effective in removing labels than other cleaning solutions, such as baking powder and OxiClean.
+It is an acid-based solution.
+The solution is more effective in removing labels than other cleaning solutions, such as baking powder and OxiClean.
 Star San is also odorless, making it ideal for use on brewing equipment.

-Here are the ideal steps you should follow when removing bottle labels:
+Here are the ideal steps you should follow when using Star San:

 2. Soak: Soak the bottles in the solution and allow them to sit for at least 30 minutes.